 We vary the three parameters of the CSS EOS to study the possible astrophysical predictions and test them against all astrophysical constraints described at the beginning of Sec.~\ref{sec:nuclear}.
 For simplicity, we translate the transition pressure $\ptrans$ to the corresponding transition baryon density $n_\mathrm{tr}$.
 The initial parameter range we consider is $n_\mathrm{tr}\in [2\nsat,3\nsat]$, $c^2_\mathrm{QM}\in[0.36,1]$, and $\Delta\varepsilon/\varepsilon_\mathrm{tr}\in[0.003,0.84]$.
-We further restrict the parameter space by discarding all models that do not predict a two solar mass star or form a detached or unstable/non-existent hybrid branch.
-For a detailed mapping of the CSS parameter space see Ref.~\cite{Alford:2013aca,Drischler:2020fvz}.
-The lowest speed of sound squared in our study that can sustain a heavy compact star is given by $c_\mathrm{QM}^2\approx0.4$.
-Recent studies have shown that the speed of sound in heavy stars likely supersedes the conformal, high-density limit $c^2_\mathrm{conf.}=1/3$, see for example Refs.~\cite{Ecker:2022xxj,Altiparmak:2022bke}.
-The bottom right panel of Fig.~2 within Ref.~\cite{Ecker:2022xxj} indicates a nearly constant mean value for the speed of sound squared in the core of a two solar mass star around $c^2\approx 0.4-0.5$.
+We further restrict the parameter space by discarding all models that do not predict a two-solar-mass star or form a detached or unstable or no hybrid branch.
+For a detailed mapping of the CSS parameter space, see Refs.~\cite{Alford:2013aca,Drischler:2020fvz}.
+The lowest speed of sound squared in our study that can sustain a two-solar-mass compact star is $c_\mathrm{QM}^2\approx0.4$.
+Recent studies have shown that the speed of sound in heavy stars likely exceeds the conformal, high-density limit $c^2_\mathrm{conf}=1/3$, see, e.g., Refs.~\cite{Ecker:2022xxj,Altiparmak:2022bke}.
+The bottom right panel of Fig.~2 of Ref.~\cite{Ecker:2022xxj} indicates a nearly constant mean value for the speed of sound squared in the core of a two-solar-mass star around $c^2\approx 0.4-0.5$.